kaboc/flutter_custom_text/README.md

 object which is passed to the handler function.
 The object also has the global and local positions where an event happened.

-**Notes:**
+> [!NOTE]

-- `onGesture` does not handle events of the primary button.
-Use `onTap` and/or `onLongPress` instead.
+> - `onGesture` does not handle events of the primary button.
+Use `onTap` and/or
+    `onLongPress` instead.
-- Unlike `onTap` and `onLongPress`, whether `onGesture` is specified does not affect text styling.
+> - Unlike `onTap` and `onLongPress`, whether `onGesture` is specified does not
+    affect text styling.
-- The handler function is called one microsecond or more after the actual occurrence of an event.
+> - The handler function is called one microsecond or more after the actual
+    occurrence of an event.
-    - This is due to a workaround for preventing the function from being called more times than expected by updates of the text span.
+>     - This is due to a workaround for preventing the function from being called
+        more times than expected by updates of the text span.
 </details>

 ---